jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 - As stated by LeCun, "The main advantage of JEPA is that it performs predictions in representation space, eschewing the need to predict every detail of y, and enabling the elimination of irrelevant details by the encoders" -> obviously, this means this will be subject to collapse
 - these encoders could just throw away everything that's not relevant about x and y because we never need to predict y directly

+So how do we train a model like this?

+**Here is where regularization comes in:**

 ![image](https://user-images.githubusercontent.com/89123268/197689578-a1f8c2f9-cfe7-4c5d-a83f-cb67fd9c2441.png)

+We ibviously